-It’s got some scenery, for sure, and the names of places and features roll right off the tongue.
-I went past Hama Hama and Duckabush and resisted a screaming stop and turn into the Geoduck Tavern in Brinnon.
-Closer to Sequim, not far from Jimmy-Come-Lately Creek, I rolled on past the road to Dungeness, a worthy golf course with the famous crab bunker on No. 3.
+It’s got some scenery, for sure, and the names of places and features trip lightly off the tongue.
+I rolled past Hama Hama and Duckabush and resisted a screaming stop and turn into the Geoduck Tavern in Brinnon.
+Closer to Sequim, not far from Jimmy-Come-Lately Creek, I kept on past the road to Cedars at Dungeness, a worthy golf course with the famous crab bunker on No. 3.

-A man alone on the highway and really ready to be off it does little doodles in his brain, and when I saw the FOOD NEXT RIGHT before the exit to Sequim proper I read only the Sawadee Thai Cuisine sign.
+A man alone on the highway and really ready to be off it does little doodles in his brain, and when I spotted the FOOD NEXT RIGHT before the exit to Sequim proper I saw only Sawadee Thai Cuisine.
 Nothing right then in the world sounded better than Thai food.

 International linguistic digression: Sawadee means hello in Phuket (I know how I’D pronounce it), which is the Thai language.
 If you’re a female you say sawadee ka, if a male sawadee khrup.
 This is all courtesy of the research goons, and it would be useful if I was a farang in Krung Thep looking for a decent plate of pad prikh king.

-But the foreign country on my itinerary is Canada, not Thailand, and I was running late for the Black Ball ferry from Port Angeles to Victoria, British Columbia.
+But the foreign country on my itinerary is Canada, not Thailand, and I was running late for the Black Ball ferry from Port Angeles, Wash., to Victoria, B.C.
 I saved that right turn for another day.

 I barely had time to slam down a WTF IPA from Natalie, the title character in the Barhop brewpub, who cheerfully made change so I could pay for ferry parking next door.
 I was last in line to walk on the boat.

 In Victoria, it turns out, there’s no Uber, and the Bear Mountain Resort is one expensive cab ride away.
 No worries: I’ve mastered the BC Transit bus routes.
 Gonna take the No. 11 downtown.
 Find me some Thai.